 We say it all the time — change is inevitable.
 This adage is as true for projects and organizations as it is for everything else.
 Change can feel like an inconvenience or a response to unexpected trouble.
 And while this does happen, a change request can also be completely natural, and even positive, in the grand scheme of things.
 Because, ultimately, change is evolution.

-So, how can changes be used to your advantage?
+So, how can changes be used to your advantage in project management?
 We create a system to guide these changes.
 This system prevents confusion and disorganization which can sink and operate, and it all begins with a change request.

 What Is a Change Request?

-Change requests act as these formal documents and are a core component of the change management process.
+Change requests act as these formal documents and are a core component of a change management plan.
 These documents outline modifications to some aspect of the project or organization — usually at a high level, such as a project deliverable or organizational operations.

 The requests for change can come from within or outside the organization, and while requested changes can vary wildly, the process for creating them is the same.
 This continuity simplifies the process of creating, submitting, monitoring and approving (or denying) them.